-The purpose of the Stage 1 Drought Watch is to make the public aware of the current drought situation and promote careful use of water.
-The Aquilla Water Supply District and the Upper Leon River Water District received letters alerting them to drought conditions in Lakes Aquilla and Proctor.
+The purpose of the Stage 1 Drought Watch is to alert the public of the current drought situation and promote careful use of water.
+The North Leon River Irrigation Corporation, Lake Proctor Irrigation District, and the Upper Leon River Municipal Water District received letters alerting them of drought conditions at Lake Proctor.

 The Authority's Drought Contingency Plan provides for several lake level triggering criteria, based on three levels of potential drought conditions.
-Lake levels in the upper and central portions of the basin have reached the Stage 1 trigger, indicating a Drought Watch.

-"In Stage I, we are alerting our customers and the general public that the current drought could worsen if weather conditions do not change," said Senior Engineer David Wheelock.
+"In Stage I, we are alerting our customers and the general public that the current drought could worsen if weather conditions do not change," said Water Services Manager, Brad Brunett.
 "At this time, we are not asking our customers or the public to begin cutting back on water usage.
 We are simply alerting them that should current conditions continue into the spring and summer months, voluntary or possibly mandatory water restrictions may be necessary."

-Should Stage II triggering criteria be met, both Authority customers and the general public will be asked to voluntarily reduce water consumption by approximately three percent.
+Should Stage II triggering criteria be met, both Authority customers and the general public will be asked to voluntarily reduce water consumption by three percent or more depending on conditions at that time.